bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 <p class="message">/etc/unbound/unbound.conf.d/</p>

-You can use nano or any other file editor utility to copy the content below:
+You can use nano or any other file editor utility to copy and save the content below:

 <p class="message">server:<br>
 verbosity: 0<br>